grinnell-cs/csc151-images/_eboards/eboard04-1.md

   topic the first time through.
     * Most of the time: You can make it up on the SoLAs.
     * Some of the time: You can also try the next week.
+* If you struggle on a quiz, you might want to make an appointment to see Sam, or stop in to chat with an evening tutor, or revisit the material.

 ### A note on pre-reflections